 According to a Moz analysis just a few years ago, just over one-third (36%) of meta descriptions are displayed in Google search “as is.”
 Moz examined more than 70,000 examples, finding that Google matched all or part of a page’s meta description in 55% of cases.

 This generally happens because the search engine determines that your meta description isn’t a good representation of what is on the page.
 This might also depend on what the user has entered as their search query.

 Your meta descriptions might not directly contribute to how Google ranks your website, but what you include in them can entice more people to click on your content.
 Sure, you should spend some time creating engaging meta descriptions, but you also need to have quality content on the page to greet visitors when they arrive.

-Want to improve your visibility, boost brand awareness, and drive engagement with your target audience?
+Want to improve your visibility, boost brand awareness, get more homepage meta description examples, and drive engagement with your target audience?
 Connection Model offers results-driven solutions that can help you achieve these goals and more.
 Contact us to request an assessment today.

 Written By: David Carpenter